-COVID-19 Education Response Grants, totaling nearly $95,800, were awarded to 26 elementary schools in 12 local school districts in 2020.
-The grants are designed to help students, teachers and families facing a variety of challenges as the new school year launches during the pandemic.
+COVID-19 Education Response Grants are designed to help students, teachers and families facing a variety of challenges as the new school year launches during the pandemic.

-Rapid Response Grants, totaling $112,200, were awarded to 11 organizations in 2019.
-These grants are designed to provide immediate funding for health and human service nonprofit organizations experiencing unanticipated changes in financial circumstances jeopardizing a critical program’s ability to be effective and causing negative consequences to clients and the community.
+Rapid Response Grants are designed to provide immediate funding for health and human service nonprofit organizations experiencing unanticipated changes in financial circumstances jeopardizing a critical program’s ability to be effective and causing negative consequences to clients and the community.
 Alternatively, funding may address a significantly increased demand for services that exceeds the organization’s capacity to meet with current financial resources.

-Three Venture Grants were awarded in 2019, which provide one-time funding in support of new or expanded programs responding to the needs of underserved populations or geographic areas.
-These grants totaled $58,209 and were awarded to programs focused on transportation solutions.
+Venture Grants provide one-time funding in support of new or expanded programs responding to the needs of underserved populations or geographic areas.